 According to some estimates, bots constitute close to 50% of the overall traffic.
-In this introductory talk, we will cover various aspects of feature engineering & detection of automated web traffic.
-We will start with understanding the impact of bots on an online business and various types of web bots.
-Finally, we will talk about
+In this introductory talk to Feature Engineering for Bot Detection, we will cover various aspects of feature engineering for bot detection of automated web traffic.
+We will start with understanding the impact of bots on an online business and various types of

 October 16, 2017

-In this meetup, I will give a quick introduction to online experimentation and A/B testing.
-To keep the tutorial self-contained, I will first give an overview of stats fundamentals needed to understand A/B testing.
-I will explain how A/B testing is done in an online business.
-In the end, I will mention some of the
+In this meetup, we provide a quick introduction to online experimentation and A/B testing.
+To keep the tutorial self-contained, we will first give an overview of stats fundamentals needed to understand A/B testing.
+We then explain how A/B testing is done in an online business.
+We will conclude by mentioning some of the pitfalls that